malcommac/SwiftRichString/README.md

 ## Customize XML rendering: react to tag's attributes and unknown tags

-You can also add custom attributes to your tags and render it as you prefer: you need to provide a croncrete implementation of `XMLDynamicAttributesResolver` protocol and assign it to the `StyleGroup`'s `.xmlAttributesResolver` property.
+You can also add custom attributes to your tags and render it as you prefer: you need to provide a croncrete implementation of `XMLDynamicAttributesResolver` protocol and assign it to the `StyleXML`'s `.xmlAttributesResolver` property.

 The protocol will receive two kind of events:

 - `applyDynamicAttributes(to attributedString: inout AttributedString, xmlStyle: XMLDynamicStyle)` is received when parser encounter an existing style with custom attributes.
 Style is applied and event is called so you can make further customizations.
-- `func styleForUnknownXMLTag(_ tag: String, to attributedString: inout AttributedString, attributes: [String: String]?)` is received when a unknown (not defined in `StyleGroup`'s styles) tag is received.
+- `func styleForUnknownXMLTag(_ tag: String, to attributedString: inout AttributedString, attributes: [String: String]?)` is received when a unknown (not defined in `StyleXML`'s styles) tag is received.
 You can decide to ignore or perform customizations.

 The following example is used to override text color for when used for any known tag: